munirmah/Resume-Generator/README.md

 ## Features:

-- **YAML-Powered**: Your resume live in a human readable `YAML` file, making it easy to update and maintain.
+- **YAML-Powered**: Your resume lives in a human-readable `YAML` file, making it easy to update and maintain.
-- **Customizable**: Choose from a variety of templates or create your own to match your personal style.
+- **Customizable**: Choose from various templates or create your own to match your personal style.
-- **Live Preview**: Make changes to your resume content and see the results rendered in *near* real-time.
+- **Live Preview**: Modify your resume content and see the results rendered in *near* real-time.
 - **Cover Letter Support**: Generate cover letters alongside your resume by including a cover letter in your `YAML` file.
 - **Obsidian Integration**: Use the Obsidian Kanban plugin to track your application process in Obsidian.
 - **Interactive Configuration**: A user-friendly setup process that guides you through the initial configuration, making it easy to get started.